 (2) Practicing mindfulness

 I recently wrote an article about how yoga helps my state of mind.
 Aside from the obvious physical benefits, I also find yoga incredibly grounding.
 It strengthens my core in more ways than one.
 Both yoga and meditation force me to slow down, focus on my breathing, and pay attention to my body.
 They enable me to practice mindfulness, which has been immeasurably powerful in my journey through recovery.
 Mindfulness is a simple way to clear my mind, making it much easier to keep things in perspective.
 The best thing about yoga and meditation is they can be done at home.
 I can easily avoid exposing myself to public spaces if I feel that’s necessary.
-I bought a yoga mat on Amazon for less than $12, and there are literally thousands of free online yoga class videos and mindfulness resources available online.
+I bought a yoga mat on Amazon for less than $12, and my yoga studio now has online classes.
+There are also literally thousands of free mindfulness resources available online.
 I’m a huge fan of Thich Nhat Hanh’s dharma talks and guided meditations (plus he totally has an ASMR voice, which is like icing on the cake).

 Simple pleasures can have a huge impact on my happiness.
 Self-soothing is a very useful tool to help me stay balanced.
 Petting my cats is one of the best forms of therapy I’ve found.
 Little things can make a big difference in my mood.
 Taking a relaxing bath, sipping a cup of herbal (non-caffeinated – because caffeine is a stimulant) tea, or going on a walk can brighten my day and remind me how beautiful the world can be.
 These things may seem insignificant, but trust me, they’re effective.
 I encourage you to find what works best for you.
 Just the act of doing something nice for myself can be therapeutic, because it feels good to know I’m nurturing my soul.